 No. of Exams: 2

-Pupils will cover preparation for both English Language exams.
-This will involve exploring a variety of modern and 19th century texts.
-We will also cover writing to express a viewpoint, writing to describe, and the 19th Century and modern novels that have been allocated to the class.
+Pupils will cover preparation for both English Language and English Literature exams.
+This will involve exploring a variety of modern and 19th century texts as well as the set texts for Literature (Macbeth, Jekyll and Hyde/Jane Eyre).
+We will also cover writing to describe and narrate as well as learning analytical and evaluative skills for reading.

 Units studied in Year 11